102.6. Cross-match to uploaded table with TAP#

 3. Cross-match with table of identifiers¶

-Query an external database for solar system objects and cross-match it to the MPCORB
+Query an external database for solar system objects and cross-match it to the MPCORB table using the Minor Planet Catalog (MPC) designation.

 This example uses a table of moving objects retrieved from the Gaia database using PyVO.